cmashamolcm/Java_Learnings/refresher/readme.md

           - Best if lot of writes and reads are there from a map
           - If we use Atomic values, adds up to thread safety.
           - We can add to constructor, concurrency level.
 If that is less that initial capacity, initial capacity is reset to concurrency level so that only that much buckets can be created and used.
+          - **Major change in maps happened with TREEIFY etc in Java8.
+ConcurrentHashMap got rewritten to avoid lock variables and use intrinsic lock (synchronize over bucket) instead. **
           - No null key.
 No null value.
       ```
           Why we need Collection.synchronizedCollection() and Collection.synchronizedSet()?